Blog Layout

 A Window on Ofsted

-Rezina Kelly • Mar 21, 2023
+Rezina Kelly • 21 March 2023

 As a coach, I support many Headteachers and SLT from all sorts of schools and at all different stages of their journey.
 Inevitably Ofsted is often a topic of conversation as you would imagine.
 It is always there, like a dangerous undercurrent lurking just beneath the surface.
 It can, as we have tragically seen with Ruth Perry, have such a devastating impact on individuals, schools and therefore children.
 The question around whether Ofsted inspections are fit for purpose is not a new one, so how on earth has it had to come to this?